As you arrive

 Do members need to make reservations before they visit?

-Members do not need to make reservations during the designated Member Hours (8:00am-10:00am, Thurs – Mon) The Garden is closed Tuesdays and Wednesdays.
+Members do not need to make reservations during the designated Member Hours (8:00am-10:00am, Wed – Mon) The Garden is closed Tuesdays.

 During all other hours, members will be asked to make reservations.